 Betaine (trimethylglycine) is a nutrient found in a variety of plants, animals and microorganisms .
-Rich sources of beatine are foods with whole grains (wheat, rye,…), spinach, shellfish and beets .
-Betaine, therefore, plays an important role in several aspects of human health and nutrition and studies show that diets high in betaine decrease disease risk [1,3-5].
-Betaine is a compound that is involved in the metabolism of choline and homocysteine.
+It plays an important role in several aspects of human health and nutrition and studies show that diets high in betaine decrease disease risk [1,3-5].
+It is a compound that is involved in the metabolism of choline and homocysteine.
 In the recent years, betaine has gotten much attention for its potential role as an ergogenic aid and has become a common ingredient in various pre-workout supplements.

 Ergogenic Effects of Betaine Supplementation